Orbeni

 Orbeni is a commune in Bacău County, Western Moldavia, Romania.
 It is composed of two villages, Orbeni and Scurta.

 Geography

 The commune is located in the south-central part of the county, 39 km south of the county seat, Bacău.
 It is situated in the Pietricica Ridge of the Subcarpathian Plateau, an area of hills covered with forests of beech, oak, maple, acacia, and more recently fir and spruce trees.
 The Siret River and its valley lie to the east.

 It neighbours four other communes: Parava to the north, Gura Văii to the west, Valea Seacă to the south, and Corbasca to the east.

 Orbeni is crossed by the DN2 road, which connects Bacău to Focșani and forms part of the European route E85.
-On the eastern side of the commune is the Orbeni railway station, serving the Căile Ferate Române Line 500 that runs from Bucharest to Focșani, Bacău, and on north toward the Ukraininan border.
+On the eastern side of the commune is the Orbeni railway station, serving the Căile Ferate Române Line 500 that runs from Bucharest to Focșani, Bacău, and on north toward the Ukrainian border.